the Creative Commons Attribution 4.0 License.

 The Variscan orogen in central Europe was formed due to the collision of the Gondwana and Laurussia mega-continents and intervening microplates, namely Avalonia and Armorica.
 The final assemblage of these continents led to the formation of Pangaea between ca. 360 and 320 Ma during the Carboniferous (Powell and Conaghan, 1973; Schulmann et al., 2014).
 Due to a southward-directed subduction of the oceanic lithosphere below the Armorica microplate, the so-called Mid-German Crystalline Zone (MGCZ) was formed as a magmatic arc at the northern margin of Armorica during the Early Carboniferous; as a highland, this region continuously weathered and eroded until thermal subsidence began to dominate in central Europe (von Seckendorff et al., 2004a; Willner et al., 1991; Zeh and Brätz, 2004; Zeh and Gerdes, 2010).
 As a consequence, the post-Variscan nonconformity was formed, which represents a diachronous time gap of multiple tens to hundreds of millions years in central Europe (Henk, 1995; Kroner et al., 2007; von Seckendorff et al., 2004b; Zeh and Brätz, 2004).
 The weathering surface was covered and, hence, preserved by Permian sedimentary or volcanic rocks summarized as the Rotliegend Group (Becker et al., 2012; Korsch and Schzfer, 1991; Stollhofen, 1998).

 The Odenwald basement is the largest basement window of the MGCZ and consists of two major parts that are separated by the Otzberg shear zone: the Bergsträsser Odenwald in the west and the Böllstein Odenwald in the east (Zeh and Gerdes, 2010).
 The Bergsträsser Odenwald is subdivided into three tectonic units which are composed of magmatic and metamorphic rocks.
 These are, ordered from north to south, Unit I, which includes the gabbro-dioritic Frankenstein Complex; Unit II with the so-called Neunkirchen Magmatic Suite; and Unit III, which is dominated by large intrusive bodies of the Weschnitz, Heidelberg and Tromm plutons (Dörr and Stein, 2019; Zeh and Will, 2008).
 The basement rocks of the so-called Cenozoic Sprendlinger Horst belong to Unit I and represent a northern extension of the Odenwald basement, consisting of amphibolite, granite, diorite, gabbroic diorite and gabbro.
-Geochronological investigations of crystalline rocks of Unit I yield an emplacement age of 362 ± 9 Ma for the Frankenstein gabbro (Kirsch et al., 1988).
-K/Ar and 40Ar/39Ar amphibole cooling ages fall into a range between 363 and 334 Ma (Kirsch et al., 1988; Schubert et al., 2001).
-Cooling below 350–300 C (approximate closure temperature for the K–Ar system in biotite) occurred at about 330 Ma (Kirsch et al., 1988).
+Geochronological investigations of crystalline rocks of Unit I yield an emplacement age of 362 ± 9 Ma for the Frankenstein gabbro (Kirsch et al., 1988). and amphibole cooling ages fall into a range between 363 and 334 Ma (Kirsch et al., 1988; Schubert et al., 2001).
+Cooling below 350–300 ∘C (approximate closure temperature for the K–Ar system in biotite) occurred at about 330 Ma (Kirsch et al., 1988).
 Thermal modeling for the southern Bergsträsser Odenwald implies that the exhumation rate reached a maximum of 1.3 mm/a with average rates of 0.2 mm/a from 338 to 333 Ma (Henk, 1995).
 Recently, the basement rocks of Unit I of the Sprendlinger Horst were assigned to a Cadomian basement (Dörr and Stein, 2019).
 The Dieburg metagranite in this region was dated to 540 ± 8 Ma.
 According to these new findings, the investigated basement rocks are Cadomian relicts in the Variscan orogen.

 The Cenozoic Sprendlinger Horst constituted a structural barrier between the nearby Saar–Nahe Basin in the west and the Hessian Basin in the east from the early Cisuralian (McCann, 1999).
 In the Saar–Nahe Basin, a subsidence rate of approximately 0.26 mm/a has been revealed by backstripping analyses for the time between the Namurian and the Saxonian (Schäfer, 2011).
 The oldest sedimentary rocks of the Sprendlinger Horst are represented by the Moret Formation (Becker et al., 2012).
 The Permian Moret Formation deposited in an alluvial environment mostly in wadi-like systems that contain poorly sorted conglomerates, pelites, coarse-grained sandstones/wackes and breccias.
 The fluvial sedimentary rocks of the overlying Lower Langen Formation are interbedded with basalts and basaltic andesites.
-These volcanic rocks are the product of a Permo-Carboniferous volcanism which took place throughout central Europe.
-Ar40/Ar39 dating of the volcanic products in the eastern Saar–Nahe Basin imply ages of around 290 ± 6 Ma (Lippolt and Hess, 1983).
+These volcanic rocks are the product of a Permo-Carboniferous volcanism which took place throughout central Europe. dating of the volcanic products in the eastern Saar–Nahe Basin imply ages of around 290 ± 6 Ma (Lippolt and Hess, 1983).
 This age approximately corresponds to the age of the Donnersberg Formation (Schäfer, 2011).
 The volcanic products in the Sprendlinger Horst are correlated to this formation accordingly (Marell, 1989).
 Mudstone compaction rates indicate that over 3000 m of sediment was eroded due to the inversion of the basin structure during the mid- and later Permian (Henk, 1993).

 During the Permo-Carboniferous, due to continental climate conditions within the supercontinent Pangaea, the paleoclimate in central Europe graduated from humid to hyperarid conditions (Parrish, 1993).
 In the Permian and Triassic, only the margins of the supercontinent attracted monsoonal rainfall and showed semiarid to subhumid conditions (Parrish, 1993, 1995).
 The overall aridization is superimposed by several wet phases, namely the Westphalian C/D, the Stephanian A (303.6 to 301.7 Ma), the Stephanian C to early lower Rotliegend (299.1 to 295.5 Ma) and the early upper Rotliegend I wet phase (291 to 287 Ma), respectively.
 These “wet phases” can be observed in the whole European region and are thought to be linked to deglaciation events of the Gondwana ice cap (Roscher and Schneider, 2006).

 During the Mesozoic, the tectonic activity in central Europe was relatively low and was accompanied by continuous subsidence and marine transgression.
 In this phase, around 1500 m of sediment accumulated, which overlaid the Variscan basement and/or Permo-Carboniferous sediments and volcanic rocks (Timar-Geng et al., 2006).
 The maximum thickness of overburden is expected for the Jurassic (Schäfer, 2011).
 This is also the period of maximum heating and hydrothermal activity, which overprinted both the Variscan crystalline basement and the overlain sediments and volcanics locally.
 For this period, the formation of hydrothermal ores in central and southwest Germany is also well documented (Bons et al., 2014; Staude et al., 2011; Timar-Geng et al., 2004).
-Based on apatite fission track analysis in crystalline rocks of the Odenwald basement, Wagner et al. (1990) estimated temperatures of more than 130 C for the Jurassic.
-Burisch et al. (2017) calculated homogenization temperatures from fluid inclusions in hydrothermal veins of 272–286 C and 180 C during the middle Jurassic and the Cretaceous, respectively.
+Based on apatite fission track analysis in crystalline rocks of the Odenwald basement, Wagner et al. (1990) estimated temperatures of more than 130 ∘C for the Jurassic.
+Burisch et al. (2017) calculated homogenization temperatures from fluid inclusions in hydrothermal veins of 272–286 ∘C and 180 ∘C during the middle Jurassic and the Cretaceous, respectively.
 These temperatures can only be explained by higher heat flow and/or ascending hydrothermal fluids.

 During the late Cretaceous and the Eocene, coupled with compressional intraplate stress of the Alpine Orogeny, the Upper Rhine Graben system was formed (Behrmann et al., 2005).
 In conjunction with the formation of the Upper Rhine Graben, the Sprendlinger Horst was formed.
 The latter is bounded by the Rhine Graben fault system in the west and by the Gersprenz Graben in the east.
 Most of the sediments that overlaid the post-Variscan crystalline basement in the research area have been eroded since the Cretaceous (Mezger et al., 2013; Schwarz and Henk, 2005).
 In the nearby southeastern Odenwald region, they are partly conserved and reach a thickness of 500 m for the Lower Triassic Buntsandstein (Marell, 1989).
 On the Sprendlinger Horst, only Permian volcano-sedimentary rocks remained which decrease in thickness from north to south of Darmstadt from 250 to 0 m (Marell, 1989; Mezger et al., 2013)